bbauska/meta-react-basics/README.md

 What files and folders are found within a typical React application?

-The React project structure is the focus of this video.
+The React project structure is the focus of this section (14).

-By the time you reach the end of this video, you have learned how to explain the default folder structure of a React project, outline the benefits of the folder structure, customize the folder structure to hold components and assets, and explain the benefits of planning folder use for app development.
+By the time you reach the end of this section (14), you have learned how to explain the default folder structure of a React project, outline the benefits of the folder structure, customize the folder structure to hold components and assets, and explain the benefits of planning folder use for app development.